benwater12/homeorder/README.md

 # Project Simple Take Out Order System.
-This is a project for my family memberㄋ to make orders and keep in track of balance.
+This is a project for my family member to make orders and keep in track of balance.
 I planned to use a template HTML ans CSS, since the main cause of this is to get myself to be famillar with SpringBoot backend and brush up Java skills.

 So far I finished planning the API, and got a Maven running.